jbox-web/deploy-it-dockerized/README.md

 root# ./install.sh
 ```

-This will trigger Docker Compose and will build these DeployIt images/containers :
+This will trigger Docker Compose and will build these Deploy'It images/containers :

 * Web
 * Sidekiq